phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/zvals.rst

 Zvals
 =====

-In this chapter the "zval" data structure, which is used to represent PHP values, is introduced.
+In this chapter the ``zval`` data structure, which is used to represent PHP values, is introduced.
 We explain the concepts behind zvals and how to use them in extension code.

 Contents: